umbralcalc/umbralcalc.github.io/_posts/pneumoinfer.md

 Multi-state models (stochastic processes occupying one of a finite set of states at each moment in time) appear to describe many natural phenomena, but are probably most frequently used in the mathematical modelling of population health.
 The statistical inference (or selection) of these models for real-world applications frequently involves data in the form of a sequence of individual state observations, which are often coupled with some diagnostic uncertainty.

 There are over 90 known capsular serotypes of _Streptococcus pneumoniae_, which persist despite their mutual competition for the same ecological niche (the nasopharynx) and a known fitness gradient.
-Motivated by the global pneumococcal disease burden, a specific class of multi-state models has been developed to describe the carriage dynamics which offers a neat explanation of this persistence through immunity-driven stabilisation effects (see [Cobey & Lipsitch (2012)](https://pubmed.ncbi.nlm.nih.gov/22383809/)).
-This class of model typically uses a counting memory of past state (or serotype) occupations (or colonisations) as a model for human immunity (see, e.g., [Flasche et al. (2013)](https://royalsocietypublishing.org/doi/10.1098/rspb.2013.1939) for an alternative formulation and [Løchen & Anderson (2020)](https://pubmed.ncbi.nlm.nih.gov/31055164/) for a general review of the carriage transmission models).
-Building from these mathematical models, a range of statistical approaches have also been used to infer the pneumococcal carriage through a given population from nasopharyngeal swab sample data (e.g., [Lipsitch et al. (2012)](https://pubmed.ncbi.nlm.nih.gov/22441543/) and [Numminen et al. (2013)](https://pubmed.ncbi.nlm.nih.gov/23822205/)).
+Motivated by the global pneumococcal disease burden, a specific class of multi-state models has been developed to describe the carriage dynamics which offers a neat explanation of this persistence through immunity-driven stabilisation effects (see [@cobey2012niche]).
+This class of model typically uses a counting memory of past state (or serotype) occupations (or colonisations) as a model for human immunity (see, e.g., [@flasche2013impact] for an alternative formulation and [@lochen2020dynamic] for a general review of the carriage transmission models).
+Building from these mathematical models, a range of statistical approaches have also been used to infer the pneumococcal carriage through a given population from nasopharyngeal swab sample data (e.g., [@lipsitch2012estimating] and [@numminen2013estimating]).
 All of this is obviously really important, e.g., to understanding more precisely how a vaccine covering a restricted range of serotypes can impact colonisation in a given community or region.

 The design of policies for gathering data will always have a direct impact on the quality and utility of information that can be learned about a model via statistical inference.
 Therefore, it's typically useful to know _a priori_ the fundamental constraints a given policy might impose on this procedure.
-The purpose of the pneumoinfer class is to provide researchers with a rigorous framework to investigate these limitations for the inference of multi-state models with a counting memory - which are structurally inspired by the pneumococcus carriage models of [Cobey & Lipsitch (2012)](https://pubmed.ncbi.nlm.nih.gov/22383809/) and [Lipsitch et al. (2012)](https://pubmed.ncbi.nlm.nih.gov/22441543/).
+The purpose of the pneumoinfer class is to provide researchers with a rigorous framework to investigate these limitations for the inference of multi-state models with a counting memory - which are structurally inspired by the pneumococcus carriage models of [@cobey2012niche] and [@lipsitch2012estimating].
 The framework should also useful in model inference with real data.

 In this post, we're going to analyse the master equation of a stochastic model which includes memory effects from individual immunity and investigate a novel (to our knowledge) approximate ODE description for the dynamics, while assessing its validity.
 By then exploiting the new efficient ODE description, we will be able to develop a new method of inference that is very rapid in comparison to simulated likelihoods (or even ABC/likelihood-free inference methods).
 This is the main inference method that is implemented in the pneumoinfer class.